 Technology can afford us the flexibility and ability to work anywhere – in the office, at home or on the road.
 With most workers effectively not now tethered to a desk / desktop, businesses require security platforms that support the new normal with solutions that provide remote workers with security whilst actively improving the employee experience.
 Organisations need to ensure that employees are able to work on any device, which makes tools like multi factor authentication and a Zero Trust approach to security absolutely crucial.

-Enterprises are moving to a ‘zero-trust‘ approach, which places greater importance on identifying the real-time health of a user’s device and the ability to provide conditional access to corporate data as a result.
-Zero-trust security is all about eliminating implicit trust.
-Effectively, it is an interrogation of trust within networks or the trust between host and applications.
-Boiled down, zero-trust implies that the best way to secure a network is to assume no level of trust whatsoever.
-Employing a zero-trust model supposes that no single person is able to solely execute any sort of change to the system that could affect the security of that system.
-One way to make this happen is to embrace a ‘zero-touch’ mentality whereby human vulnerabilities are effectively replaced by automation.
-In all things security, humans are invariably the weakest link in any chain.
+Organisations are moving to a ‘zero trust’ approach which places greater importance on identifying the real-time health of a user’s device and the ability to provide conditional access to corporate data as a result.
+Zero trust security is all about eliminating implicit trust.
+Effectively it is an interrogation of trust within networks or the trust between host and applications.
+Boiled down, zero trust implies that the best way to secure a network is to assume no level of trust whatsoever.
+Employing a zero-trust model supposes that no single person is able to solely execute any sort of change to the system that could affect the security of the system.
+One way to make this happen is to embrace a ‘zero touch’ mentality whereby human vulnerabilities are effectively replaced by automation.
+In all thing’s ‘security’, humans are invariably the weakest point in any chain.
 To mitigate human error, adopt single sign-on solutions and strengthen security controls that oversee how and where employees get access to specific data.